emotechlab/ASRClients/README.md

 # ASR Clients
 This repo contains two python clients for Emotech ASR service: Streaming client and non streaming client.
 If you just need to run inference on some `wav` files, then it's recommended to use the non-streaming client for best accuracy.
-However, if you need to capture your microphone input and do inferene on it, then streaming client might be your choice.
+However, if you need to capture your microphone input and do inference on it, then streaming client might be your choice.

 # Streaming Client Documentation
 ## Command Line Arguments

 You can run `python3 main.py --help` to see available command line arguments.
-Some of them have default options.
+Some of them have default option.
 ```text
 usage: streaming_client.py [-h] (--file FILE | --microphone) [--request-id REQUEST_ID] [--vad-segment-duration {0.01,0.02,0.03}] [--bit-depth BIT_DEPTH] [--sample-rate SAMPLE_RATE]
                            [--encoding {s16le,s32le,f32le,f64le}] [--max-interval MAX_INTERVAL] [--language LANGUAGE] [--base64] [--keep-connection] --auth-token AUTH_TOKEN